-When it comes to legit online surveys for money sites, Opinion Outpost is an easily recognizable name for many folks (for some even more recognizable than Swagbucks or My Points) who like the idea of earning money through market research study participation.
+When it comes to legit free surveys sites, Opinion Outpost is an easily recognizable name for many folks (for some even more recognizable than Swagbucks or Global Test Market) who like the idea of earning money through market research study participation.

 However, the very concept of earning money by taking surveys raises the red flag in the minds of many people.
 Which is why so many people think there is some kind of Opinion Outpost scam going on.

 Although the old adage “If it’s too good to be true, it probably isn’t” still holds true, it’s thoroughly misplaced when talking about this particular panel.

 I can attest to this from my own personal experience.
 As a taker of such online surveys for many years, I’ve managed to earn a nice sum of money in my spare time.

 Talking of numbers, I have received more than 25 checks with the combined earnings touching the $3000 figure.
 So yes, these guys are anything but scammers.

 However, as I explained in my Ipsos iSay review, that’s my past experience.
 To get a fresh feel for the site and how it operates currently, I am going to sign up and show you the inner working of it and whether this panel is still a legit viable option for survey takers to make money or if the panel has downgraded to a scam site.

 OpinionOutpost.com is run by one of the leading international marketing research firms, Survey Sampling International LLC or SSI, who by the way runs the other famous online panel, SurveySpot, as well.
 So, the parent company is completely legit and reputable.